-If you’re a leader at a nonprofit organization, you wish you had more funding to do more good work.
+If you’re a leader at a nonprofit organization, you probably wish you had more funding to do more good work.
 It’s a common lament and one we hear often.
-We would posit that grants are a great way for your organization to do more good.
+We would posit that grants are a great way for your organization to do more, better.

 But don’t just jump into the grant-writing world without some knowledge of the process.
 With a little preparation, you’ll be in a better position to write a grant application that gets funded.

-To help you get started, we’ve compiled our top 10 things to know about grant writing for nonprofits.
+To help you get started, we’ve compiled our top 10 things nonprofits needs to know about grant writing.

 Not to insult your intelligence, but we encounter lots of folks who truly don’t know what a grant is or how it can be used.

-Grants are a great way to bolster your organization’s services and programming; they should not be used to keep the lights on.
+Grants should be used to bolster your organization’s services and programming; they should not be used to keep the lights on.
 Your other development efforts should be paying the bills.
 Grants are just icing on the cake.

-In fact, grant money should not make up more than 10-20 percent of your fundraising goals.
+In fact, grant money should not make up more than 10-20% of your fundraising goals.
 Think about it like this.
-You wouldn’t want a private donor’s contributions to make up more than 20 percent of your annual budget.
-Otherwise, you’d probably have a difficult time replacing that funding if it were to go away.
+You wouldn’t want a private donor’s contributions to account to more than 20 percent of your annual budget.
+If that donor decided to stop contributing, you'd probably find it difficult to replace the funding.

 The same is true of grants.
 They aren’t guaranteed.
 If you put all your eggs in this basket, you’re taking a big risk that you’ll lose funding that can’t easily be replaced.